-Cross-domain cookie consent is used when you want to collect a user's Cookie Consent across multiple domains using a single cookie banner.
+Cross-domain cookie consent sharing is used when you want to collect a user's Cookie Consent across multiple domains using a single cookie banner.
 This feature is useful when you redirect users to multiple websites or domains and helps to increase the user experience.

 What Is Cross-Domain Cookie Consent?